Friday, 6 November 2020

 'No more terrible disaster could befall your people than for them to fall into the hands of a hero.'

 'Dune Messiah' opens twelve years after the events of 'Dune'; Muad'dib's Jihad - that 'blood-dimmed tide' - has, as we have seen, spread to nearly all the inhabited worlds; the small Arrakid city of Arakeen is now the Imperial capital and the centre of all religious life in the Empire - thousands make the Hajj, the pilgrimage, to its temples and shrines; Muad'dib's promise to 'green' the planet advances.
 Never has there been an Emperor as powerful as Paul Muad'dib.
 And yet....and yet....Arakeen still feels empty and provincial - though crammed with vulgar, bombastic monuments and surrounded by ugly monotonous suburbia that is prey to constant intrusion by the desert.
 And the Fremen are disillusioned (as happens so often after a revolution).
 There is a sense that things have taken a wrong turn.
 They have had their revenge on humanity, but now their lives are largely empty, devoid of meaning and direction.
 The Jihad failed to become the moment of re-integration with the world, as the former jihadi Farok, speaking early in the book, believed Muad'dib offered his followers.
-And not only Muad'dib, but, as explained in 'Dune', the Bene Gesserit have been there before him inadvertently tilling the ground in preparation for all this violence and failure when all they wanted to protect and promote their own.
+And not only Muad'dib, but, as explained in 'Dune', the Bene Gesserit have been there before him inadvertently tilling the ground in preparation for all this violence and failure when all they wanted to do was protect and promote their own.
 Instead of bringing liberation the jihad only furthered the alienation of the Fremen as it effectively destroyed their past in the process, leaving them suspended between that lost past and a non-existent future.
 In effect they merely exported Arrakid chaos to the rest of the universe.
 There is now a desire among the Fremen to return to ways of the desert, and towards the end of the novel we learn that the newly constructed qanats (irrigation canals) and other symbols of the new Arrakis have been sabotaged, the Golden Flower rejected.
 Ennui envelops and corrupts many.
 They are ripe for exploitation at the hands of plotters.

 And it is with the plotters, a motley crew if ever there was one, that the real weirdness steps in.
 In particular we are presented with two products of the Bene Teilaxu: the Guild Steersman Edric, and the face dancer Scytale (both genetically engineered mutations).
 Connected with the plot are two more products of the Tleilaxu; the human distrans Bijaz, (another piece of genetic manipulation) and most importantly the ghola Hayt.
 The other conspirators are Helen Gaius Mohaim and the Princes Irulan (both Bene Gesserit).
 In addition there is Korba, who like Farok we have encountered in 'Dune', a fighter from Seitch Tabr and later a Fedaykin leader and now one of the Qizara Tawfid, the priests of the new religion of Muad'dib.
 A long term intimate of Muad'dib then, but he and his own separate coterie of plotters are not happy either.